VUIIS/dax/docs/news/spiders/SCFusion_v1_0_1.rst

     * JIST

 * **Data Requirements**
-Scans, Processers, Accessors that are input.
+Scans, Processors, Accessors that are input.

+* **Offline Compliance**
+This spider is NOT offline compliant because it uses XnatUtils.download_biggest_resources and does not accept an '--offline' flag.

 * **Resources**
 | OUTLOG - STDOUT and STDERR from the process on the grid